KidusYohanness5/ClefQuest/README.md

 ClefQuest is a browser-based sight-reading practice game served by a Python/Flask backend.
 The client uses JavaScript (VexFlow for notation, Tone.js for audio) and saves per-user rounds to a local SQLite database.

-This README is a short, practical guide to run and use the project locally.

 ## Quick start (macOS / zsh)

 Install dependencies for your user: